noahCLZ/CryptoKit/README.md

 # CryptoKit
-A pragmatic crypto framework for iOS, macOS, watchOS, and tvOS
+A pragmatic crypto framework for iOS, watchOS, and tvOS